Darshan0902/KAGGLE./README.md

 - Total current assets of the specified company.
 - Total current liabilities of the specified company.
 - Cash debt difference (cash and cash equivalents minus total debt) for the specified company.
 - Percentage of intangible assets out of total assets for the specified company.
 - Quarterly assets data plotted in a bar chart.

 ## Example Output
+Total current assets of GOOG: $XXX,XXX,XXX
+Total current liabilities of GOOG: $XXX,XXX,XXX
+Cash debt difference: $XXX,XXX,XXX
+Percentage intangible: XX.XX%

 # N8|Kernels Unveil the Future of Drug | CHEMISTRY. | Version 4 :